Kenrick–Glennon Seminary

-Kenrick–Glennon Seminary (officially Saint Louis Roman Catholic Theological Seminary) is a Roman Catholic seminary in Shrewsbury, Missouri that is operated by the Archdiocese of Saint Louis.
-The seminary was founded in 1818 and is named named after Archbishop Peter Richard Kenrick and Cardinal John J. Glennon, two former archbishops of Saint Louis.
+Kenrick–Glennon Seminary (legally St. Louis Roman Catholic Theological Seminary) is a Catholic seminary in Shrewsbury, Missouri that is operated by the Archdiocese of Saint Louis.
+Founded in 1818, the seminary is named for Archbishop Peter Richard Kenrick and Cardinal John J. Glennon, two former archbishops of Saint Louis.

-Kenrick–Glennon has two college-level divisions to educate and prepare seminarians for ordination as priests.
+Kenrick–Glennon has three college-level divisions to educate and prepare seminarians for ordination as priests.
 Its students come from many archdioceses and dioceses.